odileeds/flight-data/examples/README.md

 ```

 If you take the first three characters of the `ident` you can look up the airline name e.g. `RYR2446` gives us `RYR` which is `Ryanair`.

+Alternatively, Opentraveldata have a [more current list of airlines](https://github.com/opentraveldata/opentraveldata/blob/master/opentraveldata/optd_airlines.csv) but it is not as comprehensive.

 ### Calculating CO2 emissions